 Where a business is sold and cash proceeds, or other non-BPR qualifying assets, are received, such proceeds would not benefit from BPR in the seller’s estate.

 Gifts of shares or interests in the business, which qualify for BPR prior to a sale, to other individuals or a trust, would benefit from BPR.
 Provided that the person transferring the asset survives 7 years from the date of the transfer there would be no IHT implications for their estate and more than the usual IHT threshold (£325,000 per donor) could be transferred to a trust without an immediate tax liability.

-However, ER is often the main tax driver in a sale and for it to be available to the recipient of the gift, they would need to meet the qualifying conditions for at least one year prior to the disposal, unless they already qualified in their own right.
+However, ER is often the main tax driver in a sale and for it to be available to the recipient of the gift, they would need to meet the qualifying conditions for at least one year (two years for disposals from 6 April 2019) prior to the disposal, unless they already qualified in their own right.